mohnish/pot-bot/README.md

 > Just a pot managing bot

-*DISCLAIMER*: It has nothing to do with Weed
+*DISCLAIMER: It has nothing to do with Weed*

 ## Features